near/nearcore/docs/architecture/how/resharding.md

 ### Throttling

 The resharding process can be quite resource intensive and affect the regular operation of a node.
 In order to mitigate that as well as limit any need for increasing hardware specifications of the nodes throttling was added.
 Throttling slows down resharding to not have it impact other node operations.
-Throttling can be configured by adjusting the state_split_config in the node config file.
+Throttling can be configured by adjusting the resharding_config in the node config file.

 * batch_size - controls the size of batches in which resharding moves data around.
 Setting a smaller batch size will slow down the resharding process and make it less resource consuming.
 * batch_delay - controls the delay between processing of batches.
 Setting a smaller batch delay will speed up the resharding process and make it more resource consuming.

-The remainig fields in the StateSplitConfig are only intended for testing purposes and should remain set to their default values.
+The remainig fields in the ReshardingConfig are only intended for testing purposes and should remain set to their default values.

-The default configuration for StateSplitConfig should provide a good and safe setting for resharding in the production networks.
+The default configuration for ReshardingConfig should provide a good and safe setting for resharding in the production networks.
 There is no need for node operators to make any changes to it unless they observe issues.

-The state split config can be adjusted at runtime, without restarting the node.
+The resharding config can be adjusted at runtime, without restarting the node.
 The config needs to be updated first and then a SIGHUP signal should be sent to the neard process.
 When received the signal neard will update the config and print a log message showing what fields were changed.
 It's recommended to check the log to make sure the relevant config change was correctly picked up.

 ## Future possibilities